sergzach/readingproc/API.md

 It occurs when chunk_timeout occurs while executing iter_run() of ReadingProc.

 ### Exception readingproc.TotalTimeout
-The exception occurs when total_timeout occurs while executing iter_run() of ReadingProc.
+The exception occurs when total_timeout is expired while executing iter_run() of readingproc.ReadingProc.